 6. Store in a nice pretty jar.

-Don’t Have a Dehydrator?
+Don’t Have a dehydrator to dehydrate carrots?
 Don’t Worry!

 - Blanching – plunging carrots into boiling water for 2-5 minutes until slightly tender, then removing to ice cold water to stop the cooking time